Benjamin-Lee/deep-rules/README.md

 ## Where we are now

-Currently, we're in the process of condensing the multitude of proposed rules down to ten rules.
-Once we them decided, we'll start writing the paper and submit a presubmission inquiry to PLOS to get a formal go-ahead.
+Currently, we're in the process of condensing the multitude of proposed rules down to ten.
+Once we have the rules decided, we'll start writing the paper and submit a presubmission inquiry to PLOS to get a formal go-ahead.

 To view the list of condensed rules, take a look